Parkinson's Foundation Inc

 3. Strong LOI: The Letter of Intent is the critical first screen - invest time in crafting a compelling, focused LOI

-4. Peer Review Process: Applications undergo both internal administrative review and external peer review - ensure scientific rigor and clear methodology
+4. Peer Review Process: Applications undergo both internal administrative review and external peer review - ensure scientific rigour and clear methodology

 Key Takeaways for Grant Writers

-• Two Distinct Pathways: The Foundation operates separate Community Grants (service delivery) and Research Grants (scientific investigation) programs - ensure you're applying to the right one
+• Two Distinct Pathways: The Foundation operates separate Community Grants (service delivery, US-only) and Research Grants (scientific investigation, international) programmes - ensure you're applying to the right one

-• Free Programming is Mandatory: Community grant programs MUST be free to participants - this is non-negotiable
+• Free Programming is Mandatory: Community grant programmes MUST be free to participants - this is non-negotiable

-• Measurability Matters: Both program types require clear, measurable outcomes and tracking mechanisms - vague goals will not compete successfully
+• Measurability Matters: Both programme types require clear, measurable outcomes and tracking mechanisms - vague goals will not compete successfully

 • Timeline Planning: Community grants have a 6-7 month decision cycle; research grants 3-4 months - plan your cash flow accordingly